Corporate Business Editorial Photography for The CEO Magazine Europe

-In late April 2015 I received a commission from The CEO Magazine Europe to photograph Catriona Marshall the CEO of Hobbycraft, the largest arts and crafts retailer in the UK.
+In late April 2015 I received a business editorial photography commission from The CEO Magazine Europe to photograph Catriona Marshall the CEO of Hobbycraft, the largest arts and crafts retailer in the UK.
 I had to wait for the magazine to first publish the editorial photographs before I could show them publicly, hence the delay in this blog post.

 This business editorial photography session was a little different as I would be photographing in a Hobbycraft store during normal opening hours.
 This imposed some restrictions on the lighting equipment I chose for the shoot.
 Having large flash heads on lighting stands with trailing cables is not ideal with the general public wandering around your scene.
 I decided to travel lightweight in store and use speedlights with either a softbox or umbrella light modifier.